Becoming A Driver

 You will need money to operate on for the first few weeks of your lease.
 We process payroll once a week.
 You will be paid as long as your paperwork is complete and arrives in the office by the deadline time.
 About $1,000.00 is sufficient to get you started and hold you over until you start getting paid.

 You must submit a current copy of your Driving Record (MVR) before we can review your application.
 The report cannot be dated older then 30 days, and must cover 7 years of driving history (class A license holders must provide 10 years of history).
 You can get this report from the motor vehicle office (or on-line) of the state that has issued you a driver’s license.
 Once your application is approved we will need your current truck registration, Social Security Card, Drivers License and Auto insurance certificate.
-You can get your DOT medical exam and drug screen at a clinic near our office (Occupational Health Clinic, approx. $105.00 for both medical and drug test).
-The clinic requires you to schedule an appointment.
+You must get a certified medical examiner for your DOT medical certificate.
+To find physicians whom are certified go to the National Registry of Certified Medical Examiners.
 We are requiring each of our contractors to carry a nationwide cellular telephone with voice mail.
 As our “deadhead reduction” program develops, it is in your best interest that we are able to communicate with you on the road.
 Also, your family will enjoy the peace of mind knowing that they will be able to reach you in case of an emergency.

 I'M READY TO GO, WHAT SHOULD I DO NOW?